-Vetmedin® Chewable Tablets is indicated for the management of the signs of mild, moderate or severe congestive heart failure due to atrioventricular valvular insufficiency (AVVI) or dilated cardiomyopathy (DCM).
+Vetmedin® Chewable Tablets is indicated for the management of the signs of mild, moderate or severe (modified NYHA Class II, III or IV) congestive heart failure due to atrioventricular valvular insufficiency (AVVI) or dilated cardiomyopathy (DCM).
 As a vasodilator, it dilates the veins and arteries to ease the workload on the dog's failing heart.
 It also increases the heart's ability to contract and pump blood.
+For use in dogs only.

 Effective with a wide margin of safety.